 My History of X-rays

-Back in the 1980s we used film in big frames, and then I had a dark room (developing room) with a machine that processed the film.
-I bought my first X-ray machine used for $12,000 in 1986.
-I used dipping tanks (open chemicals, very messy) before that because I could not afford an "automatic" processor.
+Back in the 1980s (I graduated in 1986) we used real film in big, heavy framed plates.
+I had a dark room (developing room) to process the exposed films.
+I bought my first X-ray machine for $12,000.
+I can remember using dipping tanks (open chemicals) to develop these films because I could not afford an "automatic" processor.

 Can you imagine?
+Orange lights, film, and open chemicals.
 How archaic?
 Like the way cameras used to be.
-Think Dinosaurs!

-I took more spinal films than anything else but treating people post accident I also shot some extremities (legs and arms), ribs, and various other body parts.
+As a Chiropractor I took more spinal films than anything else.
+With a steady flow of work related and accident related injuries I also shot some extremities (legs and arms), ribs, and various other body parts.

 Bones protect our internal organs, give our body a base of stability, and manufacture blood.
 They also get broken (fractured) if the stress upon them exceeds their ability to bend.
 They do have some give.
 High velocity or high energy impacts, like those from a car crash or truck accident do not allow a bone the time to adapt to a large stress.